 How long did she continue working there after this date?

 As so often happens when I gaze at old silhouettes, the artist began to speak to me.
 Slowly, all my questions were answered.
 I began to understand her working method, cutting for so many years as a street artist in Tivoli Gardens.
 There was a little bit of magic going on.
 Or, should I call it a sleight of hand?

 Inger began by cutting through two sheets of paper.
-She’d point this out to the client as they posed, then cut a carefully-considered portrait in about a minute or two (my guess is 90 seconds).
-After cutting, she opened this out the make the two portraits, which she pasted down, face to face on two oval cards.
+She’d point this out to the client, as they posed, and then cut a carefully-considered portrait in about a minute or two (my guess is 90 seconds).
+After cutting, she opened out the paper to reveal the two portraits.
+She then pasted these face to face onto two oval cards.

 She then made a show of placing them on her table for the client to examine.
-Meanwhile she picked up a third sheet and cut a very rapid caricature, in just 20 or 30 seconds.
-Perhaps she did this from memory, or perhaps with a surreptitious glance at the client.
+Meanwhile she picked up a third sheet of paper and cut a very rapid caricature, in just 20 or 30 seconds.
+I feel she did this from memory, or perhaps with a surreptitious glance at the client.
 She quickly pasted this onto a rectangle mount and added it to the table, saying:

 “…and here’s my caricature version!”

 The client probably didn’t see this happen, being absorbed in the portraits (or if they did, it didn’t matter).
 As soon as the caricature appeared they burst out laughing.
 How could they not?
-As they were examining their portraits, a ridiculous caricature suddenly appeared out of nowhere.
+As they were examining their portraits, perhaps wondering if the nose was quite right, a ridiculous caricature suddenly appeared out of nowhere.

 It was a frivolous extra, an inconsequential gift from the artist.
 What was not to love about it?

 The importance of laughter.